 You know how to do that, right?
 Exactly, using the Object.create() method.

 You can trace a series of prototypes chain in a sequence we set them.
 Let’s do the math now, object parent is inheriting from the default object prototype, the child is inheriting from the parent.
 Right?
-Almost. a child is inheriting from the parent and default object prototype.
-And similarly, the grandchild object inherits from all of them down the chain.
+Almost a child is inheriting from the parent and default object prototype.
+Similarly, the grandchild object inherits from all of them down the chain.
 You don’t believe me, right?
 Have a look:

 You can see, the grandchild itself only contains city property, then where are the rest of the properties coming from, inheritance mate, inheritance.